ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 After all of the previous changes, everything is working as expected:
 * In the same browser I can go to all three endpoints http or https

+# eks-update-1-22
+Updating the cluster to the EKS 1.22 version

+PR: